millinma/LEAFFrequencyAnalysis/README.md

 **Experiment Reproduction**

 The deep learning experimental setup is defined in the `conf/config.yaml` and defines the training for four datasets, four initialisation types of the LEAF frontend and three random seeds.
-To reproduce the experiments, the following commands need to be executed, which include the download of the datasets into the `data/` directory and the training of all necessary models.
+To reproduce the experiments, the following commands need to be executed, which include the download of the datasets (except for the SER Task [FAU-AIBO](https://www.isca-archive.org/interspeech_2009/schuller09_interspeech.pdf)) into the `data/` directory and the training of all necessary models.
 The outputs of the training including model states is saved into `results/default/`:

 ```
 autrainer fetch